Skip to content

 neq

 Check if not equal to a value.
-This is equivalent to the != operator.
+The default behavior is equivalent to the != operator.

 Parameters: